Cockapoo vs Clumber Spaniel: Complete Comparison (2026)

 Health and Lifespan Comparison

 Cockapoo has a typical lifespan of 12-15 years, while Clumber Spaniel lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
 Cockapoo is predisposed to Eye Conditions, Ear Issues, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Clumber Spaniel faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Clumber Spaniel faces its own health challenges including orthopedic problems, Eye Conditions, Other Concerns.
+Both have similar health-risk counts on paper, but the actual conditions and management differ meaningfully.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health